 B.A.
 Human Development: Early Childhood Education and Development Concentration

-Human Development students pursuing the on-ground course of study may also have the opportunity to enroll in online courses.
-The Credit for Learning from Experience option allows students to accelerate their progress toward a bachelor’s by receiving undergraduate credit for experience they have gained in the workplace.
+B.A.
+Human Development: Early Childhood Education and Development degree students pursuing the on-ground course of study may also have the opportunity to enroll in online courses.
+The Credit for Learning from Experience option allows students to accelerate their progress toward a bachelor’s degree by receiving undergraduate credit for experience they have gained in the workplace.

 The Earliest Years

 This human development and early childhood education course will focus on the significance of earliest childhood, from birth to age three, in the human life cycle, with emphasis on trust and autonomy, sensory-motor explorations, and the beginning of language and play.
 Students will examine the range of typical and atypical development in diverse cultural contexts in the preschool years.
 Observation of child behavior from the perspective of its meanings for the child will be included.
 Students will develop skill in designing culturally relevant and inclusive home and group care environments for optimum development of caring relationships and learning.

 This human development course focuses on the methodological issues as they relate to effectively working with bicultural children.
 Learning theory and motivational concepts based upon research with bicognitive children will be examined.
 Bicultural curriculum and bilingual program components will be discussed.
 Students will be required to participate in several on-site classroom observations in bicultural and bilingual settings.
 Particular emphasis will be placed on integrating the principles of bicultural development into the practical application of an effective Educational approach.

 - B.A. in Human Development: Working with Adults